PE & Sportitude

 KS1 children have PE lessons that are focused on developing skills whilst instilling an early love of sports and games.
 When young children enjoy and become engaged in sports from the very early days, it is likely that they will forge a life-long positive relationship with sports and a healthy life-style.
 If by the time the pupils reach KS2, they ally a love of sport with a solid range of skills, it is likely that they will develop into highly competent sportspeople by the time they move onto secondary education.
 And hopefully they will also win multiple area-sports titles while they are with us at Heron Park!

 One of the many reasons that Heron Park is a Gold standard, is the number of children that regularly attend after-school sports clubs.
 We currently have 12 different clubs, offering 10 different activities ranging from Football and Cricket to Cheerleading and Ballet.
 The team-training clubs are open to all KS2 children, whilst there are Football, Tennis and “Silly-Fun Sports and Games” clubs available to KS1 pupils.
 The four dance and performance clubs are open to pupils of all ages.

 Through our PE Premium allocation, which the government is funding through the recently introduced sugar tax, we also offer part-funded scholarship places for the team-training KS2 clubs and the KS1 football club.
 These places are offered to those children who display talent and enthusiasm towards a particular sport.
 Scholarship places are offered twice yearly- in September and February and are for 15 weeks of training across 3 consecutive terms.
 Occasionally we may offer scholarship places part-way through a course if a child has displayed astonishing progress in their PE lessons or if a place becomes available when a current attendee is no longer able to continue.

-A full guide to the sports and dance clubs is shown in the “Clubs and Enrichment” section of the website and all clubs available to your child(ren) are available through your ParentPay account.
+A full guide to the sports and dance clubs is shown in the “Sports & Dance Clubs” section of the website and all clubs available to your child(ren) are available through your ParentPay account.